AIE-London/blockchain-insurance/README.md

 }
 ```

-5) The chaincode should now be deployed and ready to accept INVOKE or QUERY requests
+5) The chaincode should now be deployed and ready to accept INVOKE or QUERY requests.

 ### Running Blockchain Explorer